SUPPLEMENT CARD REPLACEMENT

 MEDICARE IS REPLACING BENEFICIARIES’ CARDS

-Medicare has decided to redesign its card and is sending out new ones to beneficiaries over the last few months of 2018 and the first few months of 2019.
-Your new card won’t have your Social Security number on it, which will provide better security against identity theft.
+Medicare redesigned its card and sent the new ones to beneficiaries the last few months of 2018 and the first few months of 2019.
+The new card doesn't have the individual's Social Security number on it, providing better security against identity theft.

 Remember that your Medicare card is different from your Medicare Supplement card.
 It will come from the Social Security Administration instead of your Medigap provider.
 When you get your new card, you can destroy the old one, though it will continue to work through the end of 2019.